MetadataWorks/maturity.theodi.org/README.md

 - **Open Data Maturity Model**: Navigate to the assessment section and select the Open Data Maturity Model to start the evaluation.
 - **Upcoming Assessments**: Look out for updates that will introduce new assessments like the Data Ethics Maturity Model and Data Practices Maturity Assessment.

-### Generating Reports
+### Generating AI-Powered Reports

-After completing an assessment, you can generate a detailed report.
+After completing an assessment, you can generate a detailed report with AI-powered summaries.
+These summaries are automatically generated for each activity, dimension, and an overall executive summary, providing actionable insights and recommendations.

 Reports can be downloaded in various formats, such as JSON or DOCX, for further analysis.

 ## Contributing